ZipsRacingElectric/ZRE-CAN-Tools/doc/can_database_file_introduction.md

 # Introduction to CAN Database Files - Zips Racing
-CAN database files (or DBC files) are Zips Racing's primary method of documenting CAN-bus messages.
-These files are responsible for describing the origin, meaning, and interpretation of every message broadcast in a CAN-bus.
+CAN database files (or DBC files) are Zips Racing's primary method of documenting CAN bus messages.
+These files are responsible for describing the origin, meaning, and interpretation of every message broadcast in a CAN bus.
 While they are text files, DBC files are not particularly easy to read.
 Typically a DBC editor is used for viewing and editing a DBC file's contents.
 A free and easy-to-use option is CSS electronic's online editor:

 https://www.csselectronics.com/pages/dbc-editor-can-bus-database